Website Manager

 mandatory).
 Need any help with background checks or these required courses?
 Contact our

-CVPA (Child and Volunteer Protection Advocate), Rachel Harris, at
+CVPA (Child and Volunteer Protection Advocate), at [email protected]

 Step 4 -- Age Appropriate Coach Training and Certification